axismaps/axis-jekyll/_posts/2017-09-06-animating-temporal-ton.md

 ![Variable grid cell sizes with approximately equal numbers of zip codes]({{ site.baseurl }}/media/posts/2017/09/merck_variable_size.jpg)

 A second problem with binning is that it requires aggregations that depend on actually having the necessary data.
 In this case, we had vaccination rates already aggregated to geographies like zip codes, but we did not have the actual number of vaccinations and the total number of eligible children.
 Without those, we weren't able to display actual vaccination rates in a grid.
-Instead it was something like _"percent of zip codes with rates above 50%,"_ so for example if a cell had 100 zip codes and 40 of them had vaccination rates above 50%, the map would show this cell as 40%.
+Instead it was something like _"percent of zip codes with rates above 50%,"_ so for example if a cell had 100 zip codes and 40 of them had vaccination rates above 50%, the map would show the cell as 40%.
 This is a bit too convoluted and may not do a great job at showing real spatial patterns anyway.

 ### Data overload: time